TVVinay/TV_HospitalSolution/README.md

 **Expectations:**

+**Level 1**
-*Build the solution with OOP concepts
+1) Build the solution with OOP concepts
-*Find out the relation between the Hospital, Patient *Use viable data structures to handle at least 1000 patients per hospital
+2) Find out the relation between the Hospital, Patient
+3) Use viable data structures to handle at least 1000 patients per hospital

+**Level 2**
+1) A patient can visit the hospital many times.
+2) Get all the local patients who visited hospital in last 3 days